We can assist with the formation of companies for the following:

 International business companies (“IBC”)

-IBCs are perhaps the most widely used and universally popular structures used to hold and accumulate foreign sourced income, to preserve wealth, enhance privacy or simply trade.
-IBCs are a low-cost, user-friendly alternative in a world of increasing regulation.
+Perhaps the most widely used and universally popular structures used to hold and accumulated foreign sourced income, to preserve wealth, guarantee privacy or simply trade.
+IBC are a low-cost, user-friendly alternative in a world of increasing regulation.

 The movement of goods across international borders offers many opportunities for the use of IBC.
 This may take the form of legitimate transfer pricing structures, commission agencies, the provision of confirming finance, the hire or leasing of capital assets and many more related activities.

-IBC are very often used as investment holding companies for foreign real estate assets, equities & bonds and similar financial or investments as well as joint venture or special purpose entities.
+IBC are very often used as investment companies for foreign based subsidiaries holdings or associated companies, foreign real estate assets, equities or bonds quoted on overseas or domestic stock exchanges, and foreign joint venture projects.

 Finance and banking